Alexander Jagiellon

 Alexander Jagiellon (Aleksander Jagiellończyk; Aleksandras Jogailaitis; 5 August 1461 – 19 August 1506) was Grand Duke of Lithuania from 1492 and King of Poland from 1501 until his death in 1506.
-He was the fourth son of Casimir IV and a member of the Jagiellonian dynasty.
-Alexander was elected grand duke of Lithuania upon the death of his father and became king of Poland upon the death of his elder brother John I Albert.
+He was the fourth son of Casimir IV Jagiellon and a member of the Jagiellonian dynasty.
+Alexander was elected the Grand Duke of Lithuania upon the death of his father per his father's suggestion, and became the King of Poland upon the death of his elder brother John I Albert.

 Early life

 Alexander was born as the fourth son of King Casimir IV Jagiellon and Elizabeth of Austria, daughter of the King Albert II of Germany.
-At the time of his father's death in 1492, his eldest brother Vladislaus had already become king of Bohemia (1471) and Hungary and Croatia (1490), and the next oldest brother, Saint Casimir, had died (1484) after leading an ascetic and pious life in his final years, resulting in his eventual canonization.
-While the third oldest brother, John I Albert was chosen by the Polish nobility (szlachta) to be the next king of Poland, the Lithuanians instead elected Alexander to be their next grand duke.
+At the time of his father's death in 1492, his eldest brother Vladislaus had already become king of Bohemia (1471) and Hungary and Croatia (1490), and the next oldest brother, Saint Casimir, had died (1484) after leading an ascetic and pious life in his final years, resulting in his eventual canonisation.

+At his deathbed King Casimir recommended that John Albert to be chosen as his successor in Poland, while Alexander would become the next ruler of Lithuania.
+Per rules of the political union between Poland and Lithuania, the choice of the monarch of each country should have not happened without consent of the nobles from the other country.
+However, the Lithuanians chose to elect Alexander to be their Grand Duke in July 1492 without consulting Polish nobility (szlachta).
+On 27 August 1492 John Albert was elected in Poland as the new King and, while accepting his brother's position in Lithuania, he claimed the status of dominant co-ruler over him as the Supreme Duke, which was recognized by Alexander but not by Lithuanian Council of Lords.

 Alexander maintained a Lithuanian court and multiple Lithuanian priests served in his royal chapel of the Polish royal court.